Sveriges Unga Muslimer

 Sveriges Unga Muslimer (SUM), previously named Sveriges Muslimska Ungdomsförbund (SMUF), is an Islamic youth umbrella organisation in Sweden.
 The organisation was formed in 1991.
 SUM itself a member organisation of the following umbrella organisations: the Muslim Council of Sweden, Forum for European Muslim Youth and Student Organisations (FEMYSO) and Ibn Rushd studieförbund.
 In 2016 it had about 4000 members.

 SUM, along with other Muslim community organisations has its headquarters at Stockholm mosque.

 SUM is a supporting organisation to Ship to Gaza Sweden.

 The organisation has an annual conference in the Kista district of Stockholm, with about 800-1500 participants aged 15–25.

 In 1995, the organisation helped organise the Euro-Islam conference in Lidingö organised on a directive from the Swedish Ministry for Foreign Affairs.
-The youth section of this conference was dominated by participants with connections to the Muslim Brotherhood and similar forms of ideology, for instance the Young Muslims UK and Jamat-i Islami according to French islamologist Gilles Kepel.
 This conference resulted in the founding of FEMYSO.
+According to French islamologist Gilles Kepel the youth section of this conference was dominated by participants with connections to the Muslim Brotherhood and similar forms of ideology, for instance the Young Muslims UK and Jamat-i Islami.
+However, it later turned out that his information was derived from a smear campaign commissioned by the United Arab Emirates.

 In 2003, the organisation received a grant of 400 000 SEK from the Swedish Inheritance Fund for a project on Islamophobia as form of racism.

 In 2010, the organisation invited Abdullah Hakim Quick to its annual conference, which was criticised by the Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights (RFSL) in a public debate because of his homophobic views.
 SUM claimed they did not know his opinions on homosexuality.
 SUM later cancelled the invitation.